Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Score Classification/README.md

 * **ANN Implementation**: Built and evaluated an Artificial Neural Network with the same metrics.

+### 📊 Results:
+The LightGBM model achieved the best results with the following metrics:
+- **Accuracy**: 85.17%
+- **Precision**: 84.8%
+- **Recall**: 85.17%
+- **F1 Score**: 84.95%

+As shown in the ROC Curve (AUC) plot below, the model performance for each class is represented:
+- **Class 0 (Good)**: AUC = 0.90
+- **Class 1 (Poor)**: AUC = 0.92
+- **Class 2 (Standard)**: AUC = 0.88

+### ROC Curve (AUC) Introduction:
+The ROC (Receiver Operating Characteristic) curve is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
+The AUC (Area Under the Curve) represents the degree or measure of separability.
+It tells how much the model is capable of distinguishing between classes.
+An AUC of 1.0 represents a perfect model, while an AUC of 0.5 represents a model with no discriminative power.

 ## 🎯 Conclusion:
 The project highlighted the importance of comprehensive preprocessing in handling imbalanced datasets and optimizing machine learning models for credit score classification.
 Key insights and learnings from this project include: